Pravetz/Flagbd/README.md

  2. WINDOW WIDTH
  3. WINDOW HEIGHT
  4. GUI THEME
+ 5. FPS LIMIT
- 5. NUMBER OF HERALDRY
+ 6. NUMBER OF HERALDRY
- 6. MAXIMUM NUMBER OF ELEMENTS FLAGBD CAN DISPLAY
+ 7. MAXIMUM NUMBER OF ELEMENTS FLAGBD CAN DISPLAY
- 7+: TEXTURE PATHS(assets/elements/...) path count is equal to the number of heraldry
+ 8+: TEXTURE PATHS(assets/elements/...) path count is equal to the number of heraldry
  ```
  How to create text elements in Flagbd:
  1. Put the font in assets/elements/ directory (Fonts should be in the working directory, otherwise Flagbd most likely wont create the font face)